fatihhcelik/PathFinder/README.md

 # PathFinder

 PathFinder is a tool designed to visualize call graphs of source code.
 It parses source files to extract function declarations and calls, and then generates a visual representation of the call graph.
 This tool is particularly useful for understanding the structure and flow of the applications, especially in complex codebases.
 Additionally, the main reason I developed this application/extension is to assist me during my secure code review process.
-For detailed usage scenarios, please refer to the 'Use-Cases' section.
+For detailed usage scenarios, please refer to the [real world use cases](#real-world-use-cases) section.

 <p align="center">
   <a href="https://www.youtube.com/watch?v=ibJwDh1wq7Y>" target="_blank">